PREVIEW: THE GOUGE

 CHAPTER 2

-I love an autumn morning.
+I love an autumn morning when the air is cool and still.
 Who doesn’t?
-The air is cool, and still.
-It’s that late November feeling letting me know that winter was not far off.
-But there was another feeling; one that I was cursed with having to carry—but the feeling was somehow different that day, perhaps it was a premonition of an inevitability that I knew would one day come?
+It’s that late November feeling that lets me know winter is not far off.
+Underneath it is another feeling though; one I was cursed with having to carry.
+The feeling was somehow different that day.
+Perhaps, it was a premonition of an inevitability that I knew would one day come.

-Those text messages that I received from a strange number about a week before—I read them over and over in my head.
+Those text messages I had received from a strange number about a week before—I read them over and over in my head.

 Carrying a secret around with you isn’t healthy.
 It weighs on your mind and eats away at your nerves.
-I was carrying too many—hiding too much.
-But don’t we all?
-Don’t we all have something that we’ve packed away in our own personal vaults, that we’ve only told a handful of people, if anyone at all?
+I was carrying too many—hiding too much, but don’t we all?
+Don’t we all have something we’ve packed away in our own personal vaults, and have only told a handful of people, if anyone at all?
 I think it’s a fair statement.
 I have to believe that it is—the alternative is madness.

-No. I won’t fall into the madness.
-Instead find ways to suppress that madness and suppress the fear of the consequences that my secrets carry.
+No. I won’t fall into that madness.
+Instead I find ways to suppress it and the fear of the consequences that my secrets carry.
 That’s the thing about secrets—you put them out of your mind and never look back at them.
 So long as you don’t dwell on those secrets it’s easy, and life goes on like normal.
-But then, something happens that forces you to think about that secret—something related to it—or maybe, just maybe, someone has figured your secret out.
+That’s until you’re forced to think about it.
+There’s always something that brings up old ghosts—a similar event, or something related to it.
+Or maybe, just maybe, it’s simpler than that, and someone has figured your secret out.

-The morning jog was a routine I’d come to appreciate—it got my blood flowing, warmed my body even on the coldest of mornings, and it put me alone with my thoughts.
+The morning jog was a routine I’d come to appreciate—it got my blood flowing and warmed my body even on the coldest of mornings.
+It put me alone with my thoughts.
 Running was like meditation.
-It forced me to breathe deep breaths and concentrate on those breaths, calming me, and building the belief in my head that if I could finish that run, I could finish that day.
+It forced me to breathe deep breaths and concentrate on them, calming me and building the belief in my head that if I could finish that run, I could finish that day.

 I made my rounds in the quiet little suburbia I’d come to call home.

-Pleasantdale, Iowa, was a fine enough place for a small town.
+Pleasantdale, Iowa was a fine enough place for a small town.
 I’d grown up in a small town myself before moving to Pleasantdale, and I couldn’t stand it there.
-When I was younger, I had this urge to move away to a big city like New York, or Chicago.
-That was my plan when I finally left home, but things just don’t always work out as planned.
+When I was younger, I had this urge to move away to a big city like New York or Chicago.
+That was my plan when I finally left home, but things don’t always work out as planned.
 Maybe I would have made it if it weren’t for her.
-Yeah, that’s right, I followed a girl right back to the small-town life.
+Yeah, that’s right.
+I followed a girl right back to the small-town life.
 Of course, this small-town life was different than the one I had left behind so many years ago.

 Again, the text messages crept into my mind—I closed the door on them.
-Block it out.
+Block them out.
 Think of something else—the dealership—that blue Cadillac I took in on trade a month ago is still sitting in the lot.
-It’s probably about time to ship it up to the auction, but that means probably taking a loss.
+It’s about time to ship it up to the auction, but that probably means taking a loss.
 Ugh—hate having to explain that to my partner.
 Maybe it won’t be so bad.

 One more lap around the block would wrap up my routine for the morning.
 The last lap is the one I always enjoy the most.
 It reveals the perfect clockwork of the little neighborhood I’d come to call my home.